Applications open until November 21, 2024

 Information sessions

-During these sessions, MDA will go over some basic information included in the RFP including applicant eligibility, funding timeline, and application questions.
+During these sessions, MDA went over some basic information included in the RFP including applicant eligibility, funding timeline, and application questions.

-Language interpretation will be available at these sessions for Spanish, Hmong and Somali.
+Language interpretation was be available for Spanish, Hmong and Somali.

-These sessions will be recorded, and a recording will be posted to this page within five business days of the event.
+These sessions were recorded, and a recording was posted to this page within five business days of the event.

 Applying